To learn more about working with Apogee, click here.

 School: Wake Forest University, Class of 2025

-Favorite Outdoor Activities: Hiking, backpacking, canoeing, and skiing
+Favorite Outdoor Activities: Hiking, backpacking, biking, caving, whitewater kayaking, and hacky sack!

-Where you can find Kendall when she is not hiking or exploring: She is passionate about sustainability and fashion, and she enjoys making her own clothing by sewing and up-cycling materials from second-hand stores or from her own wardrobe.
-Kendall also plays club field hockey at Wake and loves to crochet and garden!
+Where you can find Kendall when she is not hiking or exploring: Kendall enjoys making her own clothing by sewing and up-cycling materials from second-hand stores or from her own wardrobe.
+Each year, she plans a sustainable fashion show with a club she helps run at school!
+Kendall also enjoys playing club field hockey at Wake Forest, crocheting, listening to music, taking her dogs on long walks, and playing piano.

 Further proof of Kendall’s awesomeness: She has volunteered for the past two years at a local elementary school to tutor and interact with native Spanish speaking-students who are learning English.
-Kendall also considers herself an expert on all things regarding niche 90’s rock bands, and she hosts her own radio show at her school where she interviews her guests about their favorite albums and music in general.
+Kendall hosts her own radio show at her school where she interviews her guests about their favorite albums and music in general (her favorite genre is 90s alternative, with indie folk music as a close second).
 She also leads backpacking, canoeing, and climbing trips for other students through the Outdoor Program at Wake Forest!